jilenej/jilenej/README.md

 - 🎨 My design philosophy: "We all deserve intelligent + beautiful digital experiences that bring utility to our daily lives."
 Learn more about my design philosophy at https://uxfol.io/jilenej/about

 - 👩🏾‍💻 I’m currently learning ...
-Principle, Framer
+Git, JavaScript, Principle, Framer

 - 🤝 I’m looking to collaborate on ... my next UI/Front-end dev project